KevinBian107/EEB/README.md

 - It need to be differentiable so everything can be back propoagted and we can see if the network can learn to use this controller (LC-NE system) to achieve  teh effect we see in the samples.

 ## Preliminary Results:
+We provide an [sample notebook](https://github.com/KevinBian107/Blue-Dot-Project/blob/main/simulate.ipynb)s for demostration purposes.
 Now  we have a sand-box that has been setup  to implement all kinds of cool neuroscience ideas that we can do:

 Interestingly, we have found that the rpincipal component representation of our customized LCNE model seems to be more structured than the similar trained one (even better fitted model) of the feedforward network.